 – Conferences and travel

-The BII PoC Program application of max.
-5,000 characters and a slide-deck of max.
-4 slides must cover but is not limited to the following areas:
+The PoC Program application requires a max. of 5,000 characters and an optional supplementary slide-deck of max.
+4 slides (on top of the 4 illustrations), and it must cover, but is not limited to the following areas:

 – Description of current scientific results and data

 – Description of feasibility studies and approach for the PoC activities, including scientific and commercial aspects (as applicable)

 – Clarification of current IPR status including ownership, licensing agreements